sarthak-burmi/notes-application_flutter/README.md

 Usage

 Sign Up/Login:
 Upon launching the app, users will be prompted to sign up or log in using their email and password.

 Add a Note:
 Tap on the "+" button to add a new note.
 Enter the note content and tap "Save".

 Edit/Delete a Note:
 Tap on a note in the list to edit or delete it.

 Logout:
 Tap on the logout button to sign out from the app.
-Contributing

-Contributions are welcome!
-Please fork this repository and create a pull request with your proposed changes.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to customize this README to fit your specific application and project structure.